 The relative of a deceased Hungarian citizen shall have the death registered.
 The application may be submitted at the representation in whose consular district you reside and during extramural consular days.

 How much is the fee?

 Death registration is free of charge.
-For applications submitted during extramural consular days we charge a 17 USD service fee, payable only by debit or credit cards (VISA, MasterCard, Discover).
+However, we charge a service fee for applications submitted during extramural consular days; also consular assistance fee is applicable in certain cases.
+You'll find more information about consular fees HERE.
+All fees are payable only by debit or credit cards (VISA, MasterCard, Discover).